ssandipansamanta/RandomWalk_Validation/README.md

 ===================================================

 ## Description
-Multiple tests have beend used to check a time-series is a random walk or not.
+Multiple tests have been used to check a time-series is a random walk or not.
 The following tests are considered for now:
 ```xml
 1. Ljung-Box Q-statistic
 2. Kwiatkowski-Phillips-Schmidt-Shin